HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

 Here, I create a layer with id QMH_Hometowns (IMPORTANT: this must be consistent with any layer ID if you ever work on this project in mapbox studio, but no biggie otherwise), specify that each data point should be represented as a circle, <strong> and that this layer's data source should be what we called django-data above </strong>.

-Within paint, we draw our circles! <strong> The beauty of all of what we've done is that Mapbox lets you paint by data field (i.e. property in django) </strong>
+Within paint, we draw our circles! <strong> The beauty of all of what we've done is that Mapbox lets you paint by data field (i.e. property in Django) </strong>

 An example is the best way to see this.
 Here is what this looks like in the QMH Map project (with some of the stops omitted to save space):